3dgeo-heidelberg/AImon/docs/index.md

 ### Study site
 <div style="text-align: justify">
 The goal of this project was to bridge the gap between research and practice.
 While key methods for multi-temporal analysis and subtopics such as uncertainty in change detection had been previously developed, this project focused on refining and extending them for practical, application-oriented use.
 The
-<a href="https://www.geog.uni-heidelberg.de/en/3dgeo">3DGeo Research Group Heidelberg</a> developed computer-based methods for automatic information extraction and visualization from 4D-PLS data as their main focus in the AIMon project.
+<a href="https://www.geog.uni-heidelberg.de/en/3dgeo">3DGeo Research Group Heidelberg</a> developed computer-based methods for automatic information extraction and visualization from 4D-PLS data as their main focus in the AImon5.0 project.
 The study site was located in <a href="https://maps.app.goo.gl/1k6VpK1gXzoZ1TLJ9">Trier, Germany</a> (Fig. 1), at the <a href="https://maps.app.goo.gl/JLSZRwxY1ppR6zbr7">Trierer Augenscheiner</a> (Fig. 2).
 </div>